-In June of 2020, Exponent matched employee contributions to charities involved in diversity, equity, and inclusion initiatives with a \$50,000 grant to the United Negro College Fund (UNCF).
-This grant will fund 16 scholarships for African American students pursuing STEM majors at UNCF-member historically black colleges and universities.
+In November of 2021, Exponent made a gift of \$250,000 to the Georgia Tech Foundation, Inc. designated for the newly established Exponent Dean's Scholarship Endowment in the College of Engineering.
+The Exponent Dean's Scholarship will provide support to undergraduate students with demonstrated financial need pursing degrees in the College of Engineering, with preference given to underrepresented minorities, female, nonbinary, LGBTQ+, or disabled students.
 We support the initiatives of our employees as they seek local service opportunities, and we are developing strategies for deeper engagement in service through our participation in professional societies.
+Our

-Our Volunteer Connection intranet site enables employees to share stories and pictures of outreach to their local communities and to encourage others to participate.
+Volunteer Connection intranet site enables employees to share stories and pictures of outreach to their local communities and to encourage others to participate.

-ADDITIONAL INFORMATION
+AVAILABLE INFORMATION

 The address of our Internet website is www.exponent.com.
-We make available, free of charge through our website, access to our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other periodic and current Securities and Exchange Commission (SEC) reports, along with amendments to all of those reports, as soon as reasonably practicable after we file or furnish the reports with the SEC.
+We make available, free of charge through our website, access to our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other periodic and current Securities and Exchange Commission ("SEC") reports, along with amendments to all of those reports, as soon as reasonably practicable after we file or furnish the reports with the SEC.
 Copies of material filed or furnished by us with the SEC may also be obtained by writing to us at our corporate headquarters, Exponent, Inc., Attention: Investor Relations, 149 Commonwealth Drive, Menlo Park, CA 94025, or by calling (650) 326-9400.
 The content of our Internet website is not incorporated into and is not part of this Annual Report on Form 10-K.